silicann/blickwerk-boot/README.md

 # Creating a booting system image

-The build targets only compile the kernel image, the u-boot image and the kernel modules.
+The build targets only compile the kernel image, the u-boot image, and the kernel modules.
 In order to make the sensor boot an actual linux operating system there are a few prerequisites:

 1. Make sure you have these tools in your PATH: